Service · Cost-to-Serve

 What is cost-to-serve, and how is it different from cost per contact?

-Cost-to-serve is the fully loaded cost of supporting a customer across the entire post-purchase journey — support labor, BPO fees, platform licensing, refunds, chargebacks, returns, and customer-induced logistics cost.
-Cost per contact is a narrower metric: the average cost of handling one ticket.
+Cost-to-serve is the fully loaded cost of supporting a customer across the entire post-purchase journey: support labor, BPO fees, platform licensing, refunds, chargebacks, returns, and customer-induced logistics cost.
+Cost per contact is narrower: the average cost of handling one ticket.
 Cost-to-serve is the metric that actually shows up on your P&L.

 02